opt9/cperl/STATUS.md

 * thread-safety on darwin for uselocale
 * hash slice consistency, no autovivification as sub args

+In the master branch also:
+* exact_arith: perl6-like exact integer arithmetic, but much faster.
+  Only promotes to bigint on overflows.

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.